 If the book is available to borrow, take a note of the book location and shelfmark eg McClay Library, Floor 2, LB2369 BOOT

 Each print book has a shelfmark, which is a combination of letters and numbers on the spine of the book.
 This will indicate on which shelf the book is located.

-Each printed book has a shelfmark, which is a combination of letters and numbers.
-Break this down into sections to make it easier to find the book you are looking for.
+Break the shelfmark down into sections to make it easier to find the book you are looking for.
 For example:

-Printed reading list books in heavy demand are kept in the Short Loan Collection on the ground floor of the McClay Library.
-These books can be borrowed for either 2 Nights or 7 Nights; the library catalogue will provide the Loan Type for each title.
+Print reading list books in heavy demand are kept in the Short Loan Collection on the ground floor of the McClay Library.
+Library Search will tell you if a book is in the Short Loan Collection and whether it has a 2 Night or 7 Night loan period.